sweety526612/supplychain123/README.md

 ### How it works

-The Demo software is based on an open-sourced IOTA library written in JavaScript.
+Based on an open-sourced IOTA library written in JavaScript.

 This library exposes functions for creating a new MAM channel, submitting a new event to the existing channel and retrieving data from the channel.